daelee711/ETRI-LIVE_STSVQ/README.md

 	```
 	download_original.bat
 	```
 * Set a directory where you will store the 437 distorted videos (~4.31 TB).
-Place the following script inside the folder and run.
+Place the following [download script](./download_distorted.bat) inside the folder and run.
 	```
 	download_distorted.bat
 	```

 ### Linux/Mac Users
 * Set a directory where you will store the 15 original videos (~151 GB).
-Place the following script and the inside the folder and run.
+Place the following [download script](./download_original.sh) inside the folder and run.
 	```
 	bash download_original.sh
 	```
 * Set a directory where you will store the 437 distorted videos (~4.31 TB).
-Place the following script inside the folder and run.
+Place the following [download script](./download_distorted.sh) inside the folder and run.
 	```
 	bash download_distorted.sh
 	```